 I still think Record Union is the better choice, particularly with the A&R program.
 If you are not churning out albums frequently and make a LOT of sales, Tunecore may be a fair option for you as a more premium, reliable service.

-Record Union is better if you’re concerned with price and want a no frills service that does strictly what you need it to do: Put your music on digital stores.
+Record Union is better if you’re concerned with price and want a no-frills service that does strictly what you need it to do: Put your music on digital stores.
 It really isn’t that complicated, and I find their service fills the role perfectly.